michaelmass/stodo/README.md

 - `comments`: Array of comment types to search for
 - `globs`: Array of globs to ignore or include
 - `dir`: Directory to search in
+- `priorities`: Array of priorities to add to todos
+  - `name`: Name of the priority
+  - `marker`: Marker to search for
+  - `value`: Priority value (> 10 is high, < 5 is low, else medium)
+- `gitBlame`: Boolean to enable git blame
+- `jq`: Filter the output with jq
+- `exitCode`: Exit with a non-zero code if there are todos found (combined with jq to filter for priority)

 ## License